Christian Walker Preview, Player Props: Diamondbacks vs. Mets

 Christian Walker At The Plate

-- Among qualifying hitters in MLB, he ranks 64th in batting average, 46th in on-base percentage, and 15th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 67th in batting average, 51st in on-base percentage, and 18th in slugging.

-- Walker has reached base via a hit in 88 games this year (of 140 played), and had multiple hits in 38 of those games.

-- Walker has driven in a run in 56 games this year (40.0%), including 20 games with more than one RBI (14.3%).
-He has also driven in three or more of his team's runs in 10 contests.
+- Walker has picked up an RBI in 39.7% of his games this year, with more than one RBI in 14.2% of his games.
+He has also plated three or more runs in 10 contests.

-- In 63 of 140 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.